WSJ Wine Club Review from a paying customer. WSJ Wine Club Review includes facts, pros and cons, buying process and pictures of what’s in the box.

 WSJ Wine Club Review – My Actual Experience

-On the order page you’ll enter your information and see the free gift you’ll receive.
+On the order page you’ll enter your information and see exactly what you’ll receive.
 You’ll also be given an option to create an account, which I did.

 As you are entering your information you’ll likely get a message with the name and location of the retailer that will be putting your case together to ship to you.
 The Wall Street Journal is a highly trusted financial publication and, since they have a reputation to uphold, they partner with high quality retailers for the WSJ Wine Club.
 I like the fact that they did that because if there had been any problems, I had the name and location of the retailer.
 Fortunately, everything went smoothly.